Modeling and Comparative Analysis of Different Generic Cross Section B-Pillar Design in Roof Crush Impact

 Abstract

-When a vehicle tips over onto its roof or side due to internal or external force on a vehicle is called Rollover impact.
-Rollover is a very critical impact compared to another mode of vehicle impacts.
-B-pillar and its cross-section design are very critical in the rollover impacts by reducing the cabin intrusion of vehicle.
-B-pillar absorbs most of the energy at the time of rollover and reduces the fatality rate of the passenger.
-In this work, a B-pillar finite element (FE) model is modeled to analyze as per FMVSS216a standard protocol to check the critical performance.
+When a vehicle tips over onto its roof or side due to internal or external forces, it is called a rollover impact.
+Rollover is a very critical impact compared to other modes of vehicle impacts.
+The B-pillar and its cross-section design are very critical in the rollover impacts, as they help reduce the cabin intrusion of the vehicle.
+The B-pillar absorbs most of the energy at the time of rollover and reduces the fatality rate of the passenger.
+In this work, a B-pillar Finite Element (FE) model is developed and analyzed as per the FMVSS216a standard protocol to check the critical performance.
 Two generic cross-sections of the B-pillar are considered for preliminary assessment.
-This B-pillar designs FE model (cut model) are modeled and analyzed for FMVSS216a using LS-DYNA explicit code.
-The FMVS216a lab test is a quasi-static test and LS-DYNA is the well-accepted FEA tool to simulate the quasi-static test.
-LS-DYNA software is widely accepted as a multi-purpose finite element analysis (FEA), capable of solving complex problems in the field of Automobile, Aerospace, etc. So LS-DYNA is considered for the study of the B-Pillar simulations.
-Both the B-pillar designs are accessed and compared with respect to energy absorption, crush resistance characteristics with respect to the full vehicle rollover test.
-With the detailed performance study of both cross-section designs under rollover impact, the best performing B-pillar design in terms of high energy absorption and high vehicle resistance is selected for furtheroptimization study to meet the Roof crush standard requirements.
+These B-pillar design FE models (cut models) are modeled and analyzed for FMVSS216a using the LS-DYNA explicit code.
+The FMVS216a lab test is a quasi-static test and LS-DYNA is a well-accepted FEA tool to simulate the quasi-static test.
+LS-DYNA software is widely accepted as a multi-purpose Finite Element Analysis (FEA) tool, capable of solving complex problems in the field of Automobile, Aerospace, etc. Therefore, LS-DYNA is considered for the study of the B-Pillar simulations.
+Both B-pillar designs are accessed and compared with respect to energy absorption and crush resistance characteristics in relation to the full vehicle rollover test.
+With the detailed performance study of both cross-section designs under rollover impact, the best performing B-pillar design, in terms of high energy absorption and high vehicle resistance, is selected for further optimization study to meet roof crush standard requirements.

 Downloads